 Slot and video poker machines are considered “crack cocaine”, which is the term used by the Illinois Institute for Addiction Recovery because of the immediate gratification they provide players with.
 An article published in The Guardian reports that a far higher number of roulette games are available in poor areas with a high unemployment rate.
 Gamblers may also become addicted to roulette because of promises made by sellers of roulette strategies who convince them that they can beat the game.
 No mathematical system, wheel bias and other techniques can help you do it – roulette is all about luck.

 Poker and slot machines are considered the most addictive games in online gambling.
 Poker is a skill-based game where the gambler can use an optimal strategy to beat the house.
-Because of that, the gambler can have false expectations and keep playing to cover their losses and eventually win some money.
+Because of that, the gambler can have false expectations and keep playing to cover their losses.
 Slot machines offer massive payouts and potentially lucrative bonus features and require no experience.
-However, prizes available in slot machines are much like a carrot on a stick, with players coming back for another opportunity to win big.
+However, prizes available in slot machines are much like a carrot on a stick, with players coming back for another opportunity to challenge the bank.